rostomyan-artyom/weather-widget/README.md

 Since the application does not imply the use of routing, I will do without vue-router

-## Add your open weather api in /src/apiConfig.js
+## Insert your open-weather-api key into /src/apiConfig.js

 ## Project setup
 ```